joncampbell123/dosbox-x/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Summary of changes brought by this PR -->

-## What issue tickets does this PR address?
+## What issues does this PR address?

 <!-- If there is matching issue tickets, add their numbers there, e.g. #1234 -->